Answers to common questions you might have about Chidon

-A tremendous amount of time, work, and money goes into creating the Chidon Shabbaton.
+A tremendous amount of time, work, and money goes into creating the Chidon Experience.
 In fact, we have staff working on it all year long!

-We understand that some families have trouble with this fee, including many families who proudly send multiple children to the Shabbaton every year.
+We understand that some families have trouble with this fee, including many families who proudly have multiple children participating each year.
 For this reason, we have created the Chidon Drive, a platform which allows families to get their fees covered by family and friends who support this incredible life-changing program for those they love.
 Stay tuned for updates as to when the Chidon Drive will open this year.

 What Is the Chidon Game Show and Awards Ceremony?